 William Chow became one of five people awarded black belts under Mitose.
 Chow's black belt certificate was signed by Thomas Young.
 Young was Mitose's senior student and instructor

 By clicking on William K.S.
 Chows photo you would have read about his legacy with Kenpo Karate in America.
 In the information about Chow, you would have learned that Adriano Emperado was one of Chow's head instructors who later on became one of the co-founders of KaJuKenBo.
 Who later on becomes Sijo of the self-defense system.

 Kenpo was known for its Pinans and Katas where KaJuKenBo developed its own sets of these forms.
-Along with punching counters called Punching Defenses that were very Kenpo based.
-Realm of The Tiger KaJuKenBo has hard sets, soft sets, and blend of hard and soft set forms.
+Along with punching counters called Punching Defenses that were very Kenpo-based.
+KaJuKenBo has hard sets, soft sets, and blend of hard and soft set forms.
 Below I have a few videos of myself demonstrating these forms along with a video on basic strikes, kicks, blocks that you would see in Kenpo.
-Realm of The Tiger Kajukenbo has its own basic counters developed our Sifu Trent Junker which I have put a video up of myself demonstrating them as well.
-These counters are meant to add your own expression of follow up but seeing I told you about those Punching Defenses I will add a video below of my friend Sifu Dean demonstrating Punching Defenses 4.
+American Street Jujitsu system of Kajukenbo has its own basic counters which I have put a video up of myself demonstrating them as well.
+These counters are meant to add your own expression of follow-up.
+Seeing I told you about those Punching Defenses I will add a video below of my friend Sifu Dean demonstrating Punching Defenses 4.
 I also learned 15 of these Punching Defenses from my first Kajukenbo Sifu Grande Master Kenneth Johnson who goes by Sigung Johnson, and maybe at a later time, I will have videos of myself demonstrating them all for my YouTube channel for a history lesson.